 Has Daniel P. Amos been buying or selling shares of Aflac?

-Daniel P. Amos has not been actively trading shares of Aflac within the last three months.
+Daniel P. Amos has not been actively trading shares of Aflac during the past quarter.
 Most recently, Daniel P. Amos sold 24,983 shares of the business's stock in a transaction on Friday, February 16th.
 The shares were sold at an average price of $89.77, for a transaction totalling $2,242,723.91.
 Learn More on Daniel P. Amos' trading history.

 Who are Aflac's active insiders?

-Aflac's insider roster includes Daniel Amos (Chairman), Koji Ariyoshi (VP), Steven Beaver (CFO), William Bowers (Director), Arthur Collins (Director), Frederick Crawford (COO), James Daniels (CFO), Toshihiko Fukuzawa (Director), June Howard (VP), Thomas Kenny (Director), Eric Kirsch (EVP), Georgette Kiser (Director), Masatoshi Koide (Director), Charles Lake, II (Director), Karole Lloyd (Director), Joseph Moskowitz (Director), Albert Riggieri (SVP), Barbara Rimer (Director), Audrey Tillman (EVP), and Teresa White (Insider).
+Aflac's insider roster includes Daniel Amos (President, Chairman & CEO), Koji Ariyoshi (VP), Steven Beaver (CFO), William Bowers (Director), Arthur Collins (Director), Frederick Crawford (COO), James Daniels (CFO), Toshihiko Fukuzawa (Director), June Howard (VP), Thomas Kenny (Director), Eric Kirsch (EVP), Georgette Kiser (Director), Masatoshi Koide (Director), Charles Lake, II (Director), Karole Lloyd (Director), Joseph Moskowitz (Director), Albert Riggieri (SVP), Barbara Rimer (Director), Audrey Tillman (EVP), and Teresa White (Insider).
 Learn More on Aflac's active insiders.

 Are insiders buying or selling shares of Aflac?